jaysaurus/Co.Koa/miniSite/documentation/DMStaticResources.md

 };
 ```

-The following code easily digests the above:
+As of `co-koa-core`@^1.16.0, The following code easily digests the above:

 ```javascript
 const keyObserver = [];